pbergman/php-docker-token-auth/README.md

 There are some listeners defined in src\DockerToken\Listener that can be used for validation (see) example.php or the tests.

-When using multiple handlers you can use the (is|set)Access(Granted|Denied) methods for controlling and comunicating the status.
+To communicate between handlers you can use the (is|set)Access(Granted|Denied) methods (see LdapAuthListener or YamlAuthListener).

+By default the flag is set to abstain en when finished when the flag is not granted it will see it as the authentiaction is not succesfull and throws a InvalidAccessException.

-If you want to stop on success you use the stopPropagation method because the set methods won`t do that or on failure you can just call  the InvalidAccessException that will resolve in a 401 status.
+If you want to stop on success you can use the stopPropagation method because from the event because the set methods won`t do that.
+And on failure you can just call  the InvalidAccessException that will resolve in a 401 status.

+When using DockerToken\Listener\YamlAuthListener you also need symfony/yaml.

 ###Running